Dawn French by Perou

 A few years back, Lulu joined an episode of the French and Saunders show in which they parodied the blood-soaked film Pulp Fiction.
 Lulu broke into song so often that Dawn and Jennifer threatened to shoot her next time she did.
 Then it all went wrong, though the three of them can chuckle about it now.

 Dawn recalls: ‘Lulu’s clothing had small explosive devices attached to it, each filled with fake blood.
 All she had to do when we took aim was to throw her arms wide to activate them.’
 But with one warning: on no account should she fold her arms back over her body as the explosives would touch her skin.

 ‘So she started singing again, we pretended to shoot her and fake blood duly spurted everywhere.
 But she’d somehow folded an arm in the process and two devices burned her – she really started to bleed.

 ‘We called the first aid officer.
 But nothing prepared him for what he saw when he entered the room.
 Of course it looked like a bloodbath!
 He all but fainted on the spot.

 ‘Lulu was a tremendous sport about it all, especially as the injury required a small skin graft.
 Jennifer and I went to Tiffany’s and bought her a gold key ring on which we had inscribed: “I was shot by French and Saunders”.’

-Oh Dear Silvia (Michael Joseph, £18.99) is available at a discount from Saga Bookshop.
+Oh Dear Silvia (Michael Joseph, £18.99) is available now.
 Five Go To Rehab is on UKTV Gold on November 7.